Version 0.60.0

 s2::f()

-An alternative way of creating several different instances of the solids generated by an importet packge is described in the section about multiple instances.
+An alternative method for creating multiple instances of solids generated by an imported package is described in the section about multiple instances.

 🗙